neoground/neowx-material/README.md

 ## Key features

 - beautiful Material Design
-- many color schemes to choose from-
+- many color schemes to choose from
 - interactive and zoomable charts
 - wind direction + speed visualization as a wind rose
 - accessible HTML + NOAA TXT file archive for all years and months